moonbeam-foundation/Moonbuilders-Hackathon-Survival-Kit/README.md

 Moonbeam is a smart contract platform for building cross-chain connected applications that can access users, assets, and services on any chain.
 By uniting functionality from Ethereum, Cosmos, Polkadot and more into a single platform, Moonbeam solves today's fragmented user experience — unlocking true interoperability and paving the way for the next generation of applications.
 The Moonbeam platform uses integrated cross-chain messaging to allow developers to create smart contracts that access services across many remote blockchains.
 This approach, plus Moonbeam's developer-friendly EVM platform, vast tool support, and modern Substrate architecture, creates the ideal development environment for building connected applications.

 ## What's Polkadot?
-Polkadot is a Layer 0 protocol designed to enable interoperability amongst the hetereogenous L1 blockchains that run on top of it.
-Polkadot provides the security, governance, and cross chain communication to enable seamless interoperability between parachains, or L1 blockchains that serve various specialized use cases.
+Polkadot unites and secures a growing ecosystem of specialized blockchains called parachains.
+Apps and services on Polkadot can securely communicate across chains, forming the basis for a truly interoperable decentralized web.
 Moonbeam is a Polkadot parachain.

 ## Meet the Networks (and block explorers)
 * **<a href="https://moonscan.io/" target="_blank">Moonbeam</a>** - Mainnet, operating as a parachain on the Polkadot Relay Chain